LIHI Certificate #149 – Pownal Project, Vermont

 The site is enrolled in both the EPA Superfund Program and the EPA Brownfields Program due to historical contamination.
 The Superfund program focused on land-based contamination and the Brownfields program focused on wetlands-based contamination at the Project.
 The primary remediation efforts related to the hydropower development focused on PCB-contaminated sediment upstream of the dam.
 As of 2017, all contaminated sediment that would be mobilized by the operation of the project has been properly removed from the site or mitigated with close oversight from the Vermont Department of Environmental Conservation (VDEC) and US Environmental Protection Agency.

 The Hoosic River begins near Dalton, Massachusetts and flows northwest to Pownal, Vermont.
 From there, the river flows north westerly into New York where it joins the Walloomsac River, a tributary to the Hudson River.
 There are four hydroelectric projects located downstream of the project as well as four non-powered dams upstream.
-The downstream hydropower projects are the Hoosic Falls Project, the Johnsonville Development, the James Thompson Project, and the Schaghticoke Development.
-Johnsonville and Schaghticoke are part of the same FERC license (No. 2616) and are certified as LIHI Project #13.
+The downstream hydropower projects from upstream to downstream include part of the Hoosic River Project LIHI #13 (Johnsonville Development), the James Thompson Project (FERC No. P-6411), and the rest of the Hoosic River Project, the Schaghticoke Development.

 The project includes a dam, overflow spillway, flashboards, crest gates, intake canal, forebay, penstock, powerhouse, and tailrace.